Social Security Disability & the Cannon Disability Legal Team

 CANNON DISABILITY CAN REPRESENT YOU IN YOUR STATE

-Our SSDI attorneys want to help you win your disability claim.
+Our SSDI attorneys want to help you win your benefits.
 Cannon Disability represents clients throughout the Western United States.
 We have offices in Salt Lake City, Utah.
 Also, we have an office location in Las Vegas, Nevada.
 We have clients in Utah, Nevada, Idaho, and California.
 Utah SSD information can be found here.
 Also, we have Nevada benefits information and Idaho benefit information too.

-The majority of Social Security Disability claims are denied within 3 months of applying for benefits.
+Most Social Security claims are denied within 3 months of filing for benefits.
 Most people don’t understand why the SSA denies their claim.
-But, the SSA denies over 70% of applications.
-This makes most people realize they need to hire an attorney in order to win their Social Security Disability claim.
+However, the SSA denies over 70% of applications.
+At that point, most people realize they need to hire an attorney to win their Social Security benefits.

-Our headquarters is in Salt Lake City, Utah.
-However, we travel to the cities where our client’s live.
+Our office is located in Salt Lake City, Utah.
+However, we will travel to the city where you live.
 We will travel to represent you whether you live in Las Vegas, Nevada or San Francisco, California.
-Find out about Nevada disability benefits here.
-Learn more about California disability benefits here.
+Find out about Nevada SSDI benefits here.
+Learn more about California SSDI benefits here.
 We also have clients in Boise, Idaho and Denver.
 Information about Colorado SSDI benefits can be found here.

 When we travel, it is at no cost to you.
-Most importantly, if we don’t win your disability claim, then you don’t owe an attorney fee.
+If we don’t win your SSD and SSI benefits, then you don’t owe an attorney fee.
 We can help you.
-Even if you don’t have any money to hire a disability lawyer.
+Even if you don’t have any money to hire a lawyer.
 Therefore, you can put our experience to work for you now.
 You can learn more about our Social Security Disability attorneys on our website.

 Winning SSD and SSI benefits is not easy.
 It is also not a fast process.
-But, we have the legal experience you need to win disability benefits.
+But, we have the legal experience you need to win benefits.
 When you hire Cannon Disability Law, our attorneys are with you every step of the way.
 You are hiring us to be part of your team.
-Your team includes your family, your doctors, and us as your legal representative.
+Your team includes your family, your doctors, and us.

-We will be there to guide you through what can be a lengthy, confusing process.
+We will be there to guide you through what can be a lengthy, difficult process.
 Additionally, we will help you complete SSA’s application.
-We will also help you complete the SSA’s disability report forms.
+We will also help you complete the SSA’s forms.

-We can also help you submit your forms to the Social Security office in Salt Lake City.
+We can also submit your forms to the Social Security office in Salt Lake City.
 Likewise, we can submit medical information for you to any Social Security office.
 We deal with SSA offices in Utah, Nevada, California, Idaho, and Colorado.
-Find out about Colorado disability benefits here.
+Find out about Colorado benefits here.

 We support you throughout the long wait to appear before a judge.
-Therefore, when you appear as a witness in your court case before the SSA’s disability judge, you will be ready and you will have your attorney with you in court.
-Learn more about your disability hearing here.
+Therefore, when you appear as a witness in your court case before the SSA’s judge, you will be ready.
+You will have the best attorney with you in court.
+Learn more about your Social Security hearing here.

 OUR SALT LAKE CITY SOCIAL SECURITY DISABILITY ATTORNEYS ARE ON YOUR TEAM

 Because we are on this journey with you, our Salt Lake City Social Security Disability attorneys help you file your initial application with the Social Security Administration.
 We also help you appeal your case.
-And, we will do so at each step of the disability review process.
-This includes filing a request for reconsideration and a request for a hearing with an administrative law judge from the SSA.
+And, we will do so at each step of SSA’s review process.
+This includes filing a request for a hearing with an SSA judge.

-Also, as part of your team, we help you collect the medical records you need in order to prove disability.
+Also, as part of your team, we help you collect the medical records you need in order to prove you deserve benefits.
 We also work with you and your doctors to build a winning case.
-Because, it is our goal to prove your disability to the SSA.
+Because, it is our goal to prove you deserve benefits.

-As Social Security Disability legal experts, our Salt Lake City SSD representatives have 30 years of experience practicing disability law.
-This gives us over 60 years of combined legal experience winning SSD and SSI disability cases.
+As Social Security legal experts, our Salt Lake City SSD firm has been in business for 30 years.
+This gives us years of legal experience winning SSD and SSI cases.
 We know Social Security law.

-Therefore, when you hire us, you know you are choosing the best SSD and SSI lawyer.
-Not only do we win in court, we also win disability benefits on appeal.
+Therefore, when you hire us, you know you are getting the best SSD and SSI lawyer.
+Not only do we win in court, we also win benefits on appeal.
 Also, hundreds of cases are won by us at the Appeals Council and in Federal Court.

 EVERY DAY YOU WAIT TO APPLY IS A DAY YOU LOSE MONEY

-We have won over $100 million in past-due benefits for our clients.
-These benefits are an entitlement.
-They are not a government handout.
-You are only eligible for monthly disability benefits after years of hard work.
+We have won over $100 million in ongoing and overdue benefits for our clients.
+These benefits are not a government handout.
+You can only be paid SSDI benefits after years of hard work.
 Social Security Disability benefits are not welfare.
 Instead, they are benefits that you pay for by working and paying taxes.
 The SSA puts aside those benefits for every person who works.
-They do this in case you experience a disability and can no longer work.
+They do this in case you experience a physical or mental condition that prevents you from working.

 Your benefits are tied to the day you apply.
 Social Security Disability benefits have a six month waiting period before benefits begin to pay.
 The six month waiting period applies to everyone.
 And, it doesn’t start until you file your application.
 SSI benefits, on the other hand, can start on the date of application.

 Past due SSD benefits can pay out one year prior to the date of application.
-You can receive past due benefits, as long as you were not working due to your disability.
+You can receive past due benefits, as long as you were not working due to your medical condition.
 Learn more about past due benefits here.

-If you are applying for SSI benefits, your entitlement to SSI benefits begins the day you apply.
-This is true even if your disability began prior to that date.
+If you file for SSI benefits, then SSI benefits will begin on the day you apply.
+This is true even if your mental or physical condition began prior to that date.
 Therefore, every day you wait to apply is a day you are losing SSDI and SSI benefits.

-APPLYING FOR SOCIAL SECURITY DISABILITY IS EASY WITH YOUR SSD ATTORNEY – APPLY ONLINE TODAY
+APPLYING FOR SOCIAL SECURITY DISABILITY IS EASY WITH US – APPLY ONLINE TODAY

 You can start an application online even if you don’t know all of the information that they ask about on the application.
-The SSA allows you to get a re-entry number and come back to finish the application when you are ready.
-If you simply cannot apply on your own, we can help you complete your disability application.
+The SSA allows you to get a number that allows you to come back and finish the application when you are ready.
+If you simply cannot apply on your own, we can help you complete your application.

-Cannon Disability can help file your disability application.
-Also, we can help you navigate the stages of appeal during the disability process.
+Cannon Disability can help file your SSDI and SSI application.
+Also, we can help you at every appeal stage during the Social Security process.
 That way, you can focus on your health and the changes in your life.

 OTHER THINGS OUR LAW FIRM DOES FOR YOU

-Here is a list of the many things our attorneys and specialists do for you:
+Here is a list of the many things our attorneys and staff do for you: